Neddage/WordSearch/README.md

 ## About

-I'm creating this as a little side project to used in a larger project designed to help my daughter to learn her weekly spellings.
+I'm creating this as a little side project to used in a larger project designed to help my daughter to learn her weekly spellings and as something simple to show my code style.